Charles IX, King of France

 On August 18, 1572, Charles IX’s sister Marguerite of Valois was married to Henri of Navarre, now King Henri III of Navarre (the future Henri IV, the first Bourbon King of France), at Notre Dame Cathedral in Paris.
 The marriage was arranged in the hopes that by bringing together the Bourbon and Valois dynasties, the tensions between the Catholics and the Protestant Huguenots would be eased.
 Ironically, King Henri III of Navarre, a Protestant Huguenot, was not permitted in the Catholic cathedral and had to stay outside for the ceremony.

 Five days after the wedding, the St. Bartholomew’s Day Massacre took place.
-Prior to the massacre, on August 21, 1572, Gaspard II de Coligny, a French nobleman and an Admiral of France, a disciplined Huguenot leader and a close friend and advisor to King Charles IX, was walking back to his rooms from the Louvre Palace when a shot rang out from a house, wounding him in the hand and arm.
+Before the massacre, on August 21, 1572, Gaspard II de Coligny, a French nobleman and an Admiral of France, a disciplined Huguenot leader and a close friend and advisor to King Charles IX, was walking back to his rooms from the Louvre Palace when a shot rang out from a house, wounding him in the hand and arm.
 Coligny was carried to his rooms, where a surgeon removed a bullet from his elbow and amputated a damaged finger.
 Catherine de’Medici was said to have received the news without emotion.
 She then made a tearful visit to Coligny and promised to punish his attacker.
 Exactly who was behind the attack on Coligny is unknown.
 Various historians have suggested it was Catherine, the Guise family, or a Spanish-papal plot and that the goal was to end Coligny’s influence on Charles IX.
 Whatever the truth, the massacre that followed was soon beyond the control of Catherine or any other leader.

 St. Bartholomew’s Day Massacre; Credit – Wikipedia